 UK scraps quarantine for some visitors as pubs set to reopen

-Britain is scrapping a 14-day quarantine rule for arrivals from about 60 countries deemed “lower risk” for the coronavirus, including France, Spain, Germany and Italy
+Britain is scrapping a 14-day quarantine rule for arrivals from 73 countries and territories deemed “low risk” for the coronavirus, including Japan, Australia, France, Spain, Germany and Italy

 LONDON -- Boris Johnson wants a haircut and a beer.

 Britain is also opening up to travel, announcing Friday that it will scrap a requirement for people arriving from dozens of countries to spend 14 days in isolation.
-Starting July 10, quarantine will be lifted for arrivals from about 60 countries deemed “lower risk” for the coronavirus, including France, Spain, Germany and Italy -- but not the United States, the world’s worst-hit country from COVID-19.
+Starting July 10, quarantine will be lifted for arrivals from countries deemed “lower risk” for the coronavirus, including Australia, Japan, France, Spain, Germany and Italy -- but not the United States, the world’s worst-hit country from COVID-19.

+The list of 73 countries and territories exempted from quarantine includes Australia, New Zealand and much of western Europe — though not Portugal or Sweden, which have relatively high infection rates.
+Also on the list are Asian nations such as South Korea and Vietnam that have tamed their outbreaks and several Caribbean nations including Jamaica.

 For isolation-weary Britons and cash-starved businesses, relief at easing the three-month lockdown is mixed with trepidation.
 Britain has the highest COVID-19 toll in Europe, with almost 44,000 confirmed deaths, and scientists say the coronavirus is still on the loose.
 The Office for National Statistics estimates there are 25,000 new infections a week in England.
 Even the usually ebullient Johnson said this week that the virus was “ still circling like a shark in the water.”